araobp/node-red-genai/README.md

 ## Original Node-RED package "cx"

-This project develops original Node-RED nodes to interwork with the Compact RAG for AI Agents.
+This project develops original Node-RED nodes as "cx package" to interwork with the Compact RAG for AI Agents.

 => [cx package](./cx)